 The logistics industry would be nothing without shipping ports providing a gateway around the world for goods.
 Each of these ports is unique, an important piece of the complex puzzle that is global distribution.
 To highlight the value each of these ports brings to the table, we present Port Report.
 This weekly series shares some of the history behind shipping ports around the world.
-In this first installment, we discuss Texas’ Port of Houston.

 Located on the Texas Gulf of Mexico coast, the Port of Houston is the busiest in the United States in terms of foreign tonnage.
 Additionally, it is the second-busiest in the US in terms of overall tonnage.
 This is despite being one of the youngest major ports in the world at only 108 years old.